[INDEX] // ALL_DOCS ›

 | Disabled | Self-hosted runners cannot be created at the repository level. |

-If you choose “Selected repositories”:
+If you pick “Selected repositories”:

 - Click the selection button that appears